 Use cases: which are the various use cases we need to consider?
 Do they have a business value qualified today or under consideration?
 Do we have functional requirements?

-Design aspects:
+Design aspects: [NICT: Y.3800 already considered design aspects and architecture.]

 Stability of the architecture: